Powerdynamo brings new ignition & light

 You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
 Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

-Do not use spark plugs with an intern suppression resistor.
-NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).
+Do not use spark plugs with an internal suppression resistor.
+NGK (e.g.) offered such spark plugs coded with an "R" (for resistor) together with a supressor cap also with internal resistance.
+Starting will be more difficult due to the high resistance.
+More information here.

 *